In This Article

 Of course, having flashy outdoor lights by itself may get rid of most of your problems, you still have to consider the minority.
 They will be looking out for cameras, and if you don’t have a home security system with cameras, that minority will do their best to break in.

-While outdoor lights are an obvious choice, considering its massive benefits, indoor lights can make your life easier and eliminate the majority of that minority I discussed above.
+While outdoor lights are an obvious choice, considering their massive benefits, indoor lights can make your life easier and eliminate the majority of that minority I discussed above.

 Burglars don’t want to be noticed, and if they figure out that they just triggered indoor sensors, they probably won’t risk it, or at least steel whatever they can at right that moment(which is why you shouldn’t have valuables at entries or near windows).